 Having a tiny being you created with the person you love most in the world is beautiful!
-And makes you love your spouse even more!
-But once you’re up for the first week post delivery without any sleep it can make you think they are your worst enemy.
+It makes you love your spouse even more!
+But once you’re up for the first week post delivery without any sleep, it can make you think they are your worst enemy.
 “Why would you give me a little baby that is killing me slowly from sleep deprivation!”
-That is . . . until you get your first night of good rest.
+That is, until you get your first night of good rest.
 And then you are back to thinking they are the second most precious thing to stare at now that you have your baby.

 3. You will be wrong.
 Don’t forget it.

-I know that as women we are right most of the time.
+I know that, as women, we are right most of the time.
 Well, at least that’s what we think in our brains.
 But the fact is, we are wrong sometimes.
-And we have to acknowledge the times when we have acted out of emotion.
+And we must acknowledge the times when we acted out of emotion.
 And stop pointing the finger of blame and turn the mirror back at ourselves!
 Marriage is happier when we recognize our role in conflict.

 4. He will be wrong.
 Show humility.

-And just as you will be wrong at times, so will your husband!
+And just as you will sometimes be wrong, so will your husband!
 And when he is, a loving wife does not choose to use that moment to go in for the kill.
 Instead, she shows grace and humility.
 And accepts an apology.
 Life (especially with children) is far too short to waste on fighting.
 Use words and logic to communicate.
 Then move on!
 And enjoy your time together.

 If you are considering whether an apology is due, it is.
 If you are considering whether an apology is worth your time, it is!
 The end.

-Once you have children, it’s kind of a given that you are no longer in control of your own schedule.
-Their needs—especially with sleep—often dictate who is up when.
+Once you have children, it’s a given that you are no longer in control of your schedule.
+Their needs—especially with sleep—often dictate who is up and when.
 So give your spouse grace.
-Half of parenting is feeling tired (okay, exhausted, if your kids are under 5), but having to push through anyway.
-It’s a sleepless journey you get to do with someone you love, so kick back, drink coffee and yawn together.
+Half of parenting is feeling tired (okay, exhausted, if your kids are under 5) but having to push through anyway.
+You get to do a sleepless journey with someone you love, so kick back, drink coffee, and yawn together.
 Then show grace.

 7. Share roles.

 Dividing up household roles sounds good in theory.
-But once busy schedules and children are added in, drawing straight lines is never a great idea.
-If one person is always supposed to take the trash out and one person is always supposed to cook dinner, what happens when the cook gets sick and when the one who takes out the trash leaves on a business trip?
+But drawing straight lines is never a great idea once busy schedules and children are added in.
+If one person is always supposed to take the trash out and one person is always supposed to cook dinner, what happens when the cook gets sick and the one who takes out the trash leaves on a business trip?
 Marriage is not about each spouse giving 50%, but instead about each spouse giving 100%.
-So live your marriage in a way where you view yourself as teammates.
+So, live your marriage in a way where you view yourself as teammates.
 You each do what needs to be done that day!

 8. Carve out time for each other.